Skip to main content

-Flat holism reflects a crucial failure to scale sense-making beyond individual perception, leading to an epistemic drift where systemic issues—such as inequality, climate collapse and economic precarity—are reinterpreted through mystical or esoteric frameworks.
-Rather than engaging with history, power structures and material conditions, it collapses societal complexity into personal healing, vibrational energy and spiritual evolution.
-This breakdown in scaling produces an all-encompassing perspective that insists “everything is connected” while erasing structural analysis, critical perspectives and the possibility of systemic change.
+Flat holism reflects a crucial failure to scale sense-making beyond individual perception, producing an epistemic drift where systemic issues such as inequality, climate collapse and economic precarity are reinterpreted through mystical or esoteric frameworks.
+Engaging with history, power structures and material conditions gives way to a collapse of societal complexity into personal healing, vibrational energy and spiritual evolution.
+This breakdown in scaling produces an all-encompassing perspective that insists everything is connected while erasing structural analysis, critical perspectives and the possibility of systemic change.

 What begins as a discussion about power, policy or historical conditions quickly drifts into an abstract metaphysical detour.
 The conversation shifts from material reality to an internal quest for balance, where oppression is framed as a test of personal evolution rather than a systemic force to be confronted.
-Within this ideological framing of human existence political discussions are frequently derailed into conversations about energy fields and personal transformation, sidestepping material conditions entirely.
+Within this ideological framing, political discussions are frequently redirected into conversations about energy fields and personal transformation, sidestepping material conditions entirely.

-This holism is flat—everything is connected, yet nothing has structure.
-There is no society between the individual and the cosmos.
-Only guides and fellow gifted pilgrims.
-Attempts to scale understanding from the personal to the systemic, from individual experience to collective reality are met with resistance, as discussions are pulled back into the preferred framework of individual belief and cosmic determinism.
-Instead of engaging with real-world forces shaping oppression and inequality, they interpret these struggles through an esoteric lens that removes the need for political analysis or action.
+This holism is flat: everything is connected yet nothing has structure.
+There is no society between the individual and the cosmos, only guides and fellow gifted pilgrims.
+Attempts to scale understanding from the personal to the systemic are met with resistance as discussions are pulled back into the preferred framework of individual belief and cosmic determinism.
+Oppression and inequality are interpreted through an esoteric lens that removes the need for political analysis or action.

-Yet socially, those caught in flat holism also often struggle with friction in their environments.
+Socially, those caught in flat holism often struggle with friction in their environments.
 They fail to read the room, misjudge social dynamics and struggle to engage with perspectives outside their worldview.
-When challenged, they retreat—not just as a form of protection, but as an act of condemnation.
-Their discourse does not adapt or evolve; it doubles down, dismissing critique as low vibrational energy, negativity, or personal blockage.
+When challenged, they retreat, not just as protection but as an act of condemnation.
+Their discourse doubles down, dismissing critique as low vibrational energy, negativity or personal blockage.
 What might otherwise be an opportunity for reflection becomes a self-reinforcing cycle of isolation and ideological entrenchment.

-When confronted with social science concepts and critical perspectives, they default to a fixed and flawed human paradigm—the belief that human behavior is unchangeable, predetermined and universally driven by competition and hierarchy.
-In their view, self-interest and social inequality are not historically shaped but instead innate and eternal.
-This essentialist view of human nature renders systemic transformation both impossible and unnecessary—futile on one hand and on the other, dependent on an individual’s spiritual awakening to higher consciousness.
-By framing human nature as static and transformation as exclusively spiritual, they strip away the possibility of structural change, reducing the complexities of power, economy and history to personal spiritual evolution.
+When confronted with social science concepts and critical perspectives, they default to an essentialist view of human nature: the belief that human behavior is unchangeable, predetermined and universally driven by competition and hierarchy.
+Self-interest and social inequality are framed as innate and eternal rather than historically shaped.
+This view renders systemic transformation both impossible and unnecessary, futile on one hand and on the other dependent on an individual’s spiritual awakening to higher consciousness.
+By framing human nature as static and transformation as exclusively spiritual, the complexities of power, economy and history are reduced to personal spiritual evolution.

-Flat holism does not exist in isolation—it is part of a broader epistemic drift that weakens systemic critique by repackaging political, economic and historical realities as personal or spiritual narratives.
+Flat holism is part of a broader epistemic drift that weakens systemic critique by repackaging political, economic and historical realities as personal or spiritual narratives.
 It overlaps with conspirituality, where wellness culture and alternative spirituality intersect with conspiracy thinking, often leading to a rejection of materialist analysis in favor of mystical fatalism.

 Research: navigating the dangers of flat holism

 In research, especially within social innovation and design inquiry, there is a necessary space for understanding trauma, emotional responses and belief systems.
 These factors shape human experience and influence how people navigate the world.
-However, they must not replace structural and systemic analysis when addressing complex societal issues.
-The challenge is not whether healing and self-perception matter, but rather how they are framed and whether they obscure the material realities of power, policy and history.
+They must not, however, replace structural and systemic analysis when addressing complex societal issues.
+The question is how healing and self-perception are framed, and whether that framing obscures the material realities of power, policy and history.

-Research on climate resilience can, and should, explore the psychological and emotional dimensions of crisis, such as eco-anxiety, not as isolated personal states but as socially embedded responses to structural failures.
+Research on climate resilience can and should explore the psychological and emotional dimensions of crisis, such as eco-anxiety, as socially embedded responses to structural failures.
 Investigating how individuals experience and articulate distress provides critical insight into the lived realities of systemic collapse.
-However, when such emotional responses are treated as explanatory endpoints rather than situated within broader socio-political and economic contexts, the research risks flattening complexity.
-If climate collapse is framed primarily as a planetary vibrational shift or a necessary cosmic cleansing, it ceases to be a subject of policy analysis, corporate accountability and environmental justice, instead slipping into mystical fatalism.
+When such emotional responses are treated as explanatory endpoints, detached from socio-political and economic contexts, the research risks flattening complexity.
+If climate collapse is framed primarily as a planetary vibrational shift or a necessary cosmic cleansing, it ceases to be a subject of policy analysis, corporate accountability and environmental justice, slipping instead into mystical fatalism.

 Similarly, studies on economic precarity must recognize financial insecurity as both an individual experience and a structural condition shaped by labor policies, financial systems and economic governance.
-Examining how people narrate their hardship—including through frameworks of scarcity mindset or energy flow—can be valuable, but these interpretations should not displace material analysis.
-If poverty is reduced to a function of personal vibrational frequency rather than the outcome of financialization, wage suppression and social policy failures, then the research has succumbed to epistemic drift.
+Examining how people narrate their hardship, including through frameworks of scarcity mindset or energy flow, can be valuable, but these interpretations must be situated within material analysis.
+If poverty is reduced to a function of personal vibrational frequency rather than the outcome of financialization, wage suppression and social policy failures, the research has succumbed to epistemic drift.

-The issue is not whether emotions, beliefs and subjective interpretations are relevant—these are essential to understanding how people navigate crisis—but how they are framed within research.
-A critical, multi-scalar approach ensures that individual meaning-making is contextualized within broader historical and systemic structures.
-Holism, in this sense, must operate horizontally (across disciplines, linking subjective experience with institutional and economic realities) and vertically (scaling from personal narratives to systemic patterns without collapsing one into the other).
-The risk lies in allowing self-perception or spiritual narratives to overshadow structural analysis, where systemic issues are reframed as matters of consciousness rather than power, history and policy.
-A research framework that drifts in this direction does not just misrepresent reality—it fragments it, rendering it politically inert.
+Emotions, beliefs and subjective interpretations are essential to understanding how people navigate crisis.
+A critical multi-scalar approach ensures that individual meaning-making is contextualized within broader historical and systemic structures.
+Holism, in this sense, must operate horizontally across disciplines, linking subjective experience with institutional and economic realities, and vertically, scaling from personal narratives to systemic patterns without collapsing one into the other.
+A research framework that allows self-perception or spiritual narratives to overshadow structural analysis, reframing systemic issues as matters of consciousness rather than power, history and policy, does not just misrepresent reality; it fragments it, rendering it politically inert.

 Trauma and healing matter, but they must be properly situated.
-Emotional responses to crisis are real, but they should be analyzed as part of broader socio-political dynamics, not detached from them.
-Design researchers—and often our stakeholders—are not psychological professionals.
+Design researchers, and often our stakeholders, are not psychological professionals.
 While we can collect and tell stories or surface patterns, we must be cautious about our involvement and avoid slipping into therapeutic roles we are not equipped to handle.
 The danger is not only misrepresenting personal experiences but also unintentionally making things worse through wild analysis or armchair diagnosis.

 Flat holism and domination: a convenient obfuscation

 Flat holism leaves people deeply unequipped to engage with power, domination and structural violence.
-It struggles to recognize critical contradictions—where oppression is not simply an imbalance of energies but a historically constructed and materially enforced system.
-Instead of confronting political, economic and social hierarchies, flat holism dissolves domination into mysticism, reframing systemic forces as individualized, essentialized spiritual conditions.
+Oppression is not an imbalance of energies but a historically constructed and materially enforced system.
+Flat holism dissolves domination into mysticism, reframing systemic forces as individualized, essentialized spiritual conditions.

-If research and design practice are to contribute to meaningful change, they must cut through this mystification, reclaim structural analysis and resist the pull toward cosmic abstraction.
-The absence of historical, materialist and systemic tools risks turning critical work into yet another product in the marketplace of transformation, endlessly circulating within the very structures it fails to confront.
+If research and design practice are to contribute to meaningful change, they must cut through this mystification and reclaim structural analysis.
+The absence of historical materialist and systemic tools risks turning critical work into yet another product in the marketplace of transformation, endlessly circulating within the very structures it fails to confront.

 Note